Blog

 Photograph of Professor Em Wilkinson-Brice

 Em returned to Exeter in July 2010 where she undertook various executive roles alongside the Chief Nurse role, including Chief Operating Officer, Deputy Chief Executive and lead for integration across Devon.
-In recognition of the close working partnership between the Trust and two local universities, Em was awarded Associate Professor Faculty of Health and Human Sciences at both Exeter and Plymouth Universities.
+In recognition of the close working partnership between the trust and 2 local universities, Em was awarded Associate Professor Faculty of Health and Human Sciences at both Exeter and Plymouth Universities.

 Em has a keen interest in people and workforce, health and wellbeing, staff experience and organisational culture.
 She led on responding to the national workforce challenges of Covid-19.
-Em remains a practicing nurse and has a Master’s Degree in healthcare management and became a Chartered Fellow of the Chartered Institute of Personnel Development (CIPD) in 2022.
+Em remains a practicing nurse and has a master’s degree in healthcare management and became a chartered fellow of the Chartered Institute of Personnel Development in 2022.